LisaNeef/DARTpy/README.md

 + `point_check_dictionaries` pre-defined experiment dictionaries that give various averaging regions
 + `climate_index_dictionaries` returns experiment dictionaries with the lat, long, and levranges needed to compute certain climate indices.

+### `MJO.py`

+This module contains various subroutines to diagnose the Madden-Julian Oscillation in DART-constrained model simulations.
+Basically these are routines that I wrote in order to look at the MJO in DART-WACCM simulations, so they're tuned to deal with WACCM- and CAM-stye output files.
+Warning: this module contains a _lot_ of kludges -- proceed at your own risk.

 ## Dependencies